Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Master studies!

-It is much more interesting to discover something as ancient as Colosseum with a knowledgeable guide, trust me!
+It is much more interesting to learn about something as ancient as the Colosseum with a knowledgeable guide, trust me!
 Having a live guide AND not having to worry about staying in line is the best option in my opinion.

 There are so many Colosseum tours out there, so which tour to choose?